peterkrauz/java-intro/README.md

 # sohqualidade
-a maça do eden do vale do silicio #obrigado
+a maçã do eden do vale do silicio #obrigado